baleada/docs/src/prose/features/interfaces/tablist.md

 ---
 title: Tablist
-tags: Composition functions
+tags: Composables
 publish: true
 order: 0
 ---

-`useTablist` is a composition function that implements the UI logic needed for a reactive tablist widget.
+`useTablist` is a composable that implements the UI logic needed for a reactive tablist widget.

 It follows [WAI-ARIA authoring practices](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel) and allows you to easily customize certain aspects of keyboard navigation.
 For example, you can configure the tablist as **horizontal**, so that it uses left and right arrow keys to navigate tabs, or **vertical**, so that it uses up and down arrow keys instead.

 ::: type="info"
-`useTablist` uses [Baleada Logic's `Navigateable` class](/docs/logic/classes/Navigateable) to manage tab navigation.
+`useTablist` uses [Baleada Logic's `Navigateable` class](/docs/logic/classes/Navigateable) internally to manage tab navigation.
 :::

 :::